 No, when Jesus opens their minds to understand the scriptures, he's talking about the Old Testament.
-About the Law of Moses and the Prophets and the Psalms.
-And, as he said a few verses above, about how they are all about Him.
+As he says to them in this passage, he's talking about the Law of Moses and the Prophets and the Psalms.
+And, as he said a few verses above that, about how they're all about Him.
 They're all about Jesus.

 Jesus is in the books of Moses.
 He's in the promise of a Savior to Adam and Eve.
-He's in the killing of the Passover lamb to save them from the angel of death.
+He's in the killing of the Passover lamb to save them from death.
 He's in the manna that fed the Israelites in the wilderness.
 Jesus is in the Law of Moses.